-Using this strategy often required rework to ensure final quality or the rejection and trashing of some products and the efforts to accomplish this "inspect in quality" were largely overlooked and unquantified.
+Using this strategy often required rework to ensure final quality or the rejection and trashing of some products and the cost of the efforts to accomplish this "inspect in quality" were largely overlooked and un-quantified.

-You will see more about this issues when we investigate the Hidden Factory.
+You will see more about these issues when we investigate the Hidden Factory.